ongres/stackgres/doc/content/en/04-administration-guide/01-stackgres-installation/02-installation-via-helm/_index.md

 The StackGres operator can be installed using [Helm](https://helm.sh/) version >= `3.1.1`.
 As you may expect, a production environment will require you to install and set up additional components alongside your StackGres operator and cluster resources.

-In this page, we are going through all the necessary steps to set up a production-grade StackGres environment using Helm.
+On this page, we are going through all the necessary steps to set up a production-grade StackGres environment using Helm.

 ## Set Up StackGres Helm Repository